absolutelightning/treds/README.md

 # Treds - Radix Tree Based Data Structure Server  [![Run CI Tests](https://github.com/absolutelightning/treds/actions/workflows/go.yml/badge.svg)](https://github.com/absolutelightning/treds/actions/workflows/go.yml)

-This is a Radix Trie Based Data Structure Server with primary focus of getting keys in sorted or quickly matching a common prefix.
+This is a Radix Trie Based Data Structure Server.

+## How it is different from Redis
+* Keys are root level having a common prefix can be queried optimally.
+Results will be in sorted order
+* It has Sorted Maps instead of Sorted Sets.
+So we can create a Sorted Kev/Value pair with associated with a score

+## Internal Details

 It is single threaded and has event loop.
 Implemented using modified Radix trees where leaf nodes are connected by Doubly Linked List in Radix Trie to facilitate the quick lookup of keys/values in sorted order.
 Doubly Linked List of leaf nodes are updated at the time of create/delete and update of keys optimally.
 This structure is similar to [Prefix Hash Tree](https://people.eecs.berkeley.edu/~sylvia/papers/pht.pdf), but without converting keys to binary.

 ## Commands